nabeliwo/jwt-react-redux-auth-example/README.md

-# jwt-react-redux-auth-boilerplate
+# jwt-react-redux-auth-example

-It is the boilerplate of authentication using JWT in the SPA of React-Redax.
+It is the example of authentication using JWT in the SPA of React-Redax.
 It doesn't support server-side rendering.

 ## Get started